Superman (1978 film): Filming

-Principal photography began on March 28, 1977, at Pinewood Studios for Krypton scenes, budgeted as the most expensive film ever made at that point.
-Since Superman was being shot simultaneously with Superman II, filming lasted nineteen months, until October 1978.
+Principal photography began on March 28, 1977, at Pinewood Studios for the Krypton scenes, budgeted as the most expensive film ever made at that point, which was $55 million.
+Because Superman was being shot simultaneously with Superman II, filming lasted nineteen months, until October 1978.
 Filming was originally scheduled to last between seven and eight months, but problems arose during production.
 John Barry served as production designer, while Stuart Craig and Norman Reynolds worked as art directors.
 Derek Meddings and Les Bowie were credited as visual effects supervisors.
 Stuart Freeborn was the make-up artist, while Barry, David Tomblin, John Glen, David Lane, Robert Lynn and an uncredited Peter Duffell and André de Toth directed second unit scenes.
 Vic Armstrong was hired as the stunt coordinator and Reeve's stunt double; his wife Wendy Leech was Kidder's double.
 Superman was also the final complete film by cinematographer Geoffrey Unsworth, who died during post-production while working on Tess for director Roman Polanski.
 The Fortress of Solitude was constructed at Shepperton Studios and at Pinewood's 007 Stage.
 Upon viewing the footage of Krypton, Warner Bros. decided to distribute in not only North America, but also in foreign countries.
 Due to complications and problems during filming, Warner Bros. also supplied $20 million and acquired television rights.

 New York City doubled for Metropolis, while the New York Daily News Building served as the location for the offices of the Daily Planet.
 Brooklyn Heights was also used.
 Filming in New York lasted five weeks, during the time of the New York City blackout of 1977.
 Production moved to Alberta for scenes set in Smallville, with the cemetery scene filmed in the canyon of Beynon, Alberta, the high school football scenes at Barons, Alberta, and the Kent farm constructed at Blackie, Alberta.
 Brief filming also took place in Gallup, New Mexico; Lake Mead; and Grand Central Terminal.
 Director Donner had tensions with the Salkinds and Spengler concerning the escalating production budget and the shooting schedule.
 Creative consultant Tom Mankiewicz reflected, "Donner never got a budget or a schedule.
 He was constantly told he was way over schedule and budget.
 At one point he said, 'Why don't you just schedule the film for the next two days, and then I'll be nine months over?'"
 Richard Lester, who worked with the Salkinds on The Three Musketeers and The Four Musketeers, was then brought in as a temporary co-producer to mediate the relationship between Donner and the Salkinds, who by now were refusing to talk to each other.
-With his relationship with Spengler, Donner remarked, "At one time if I'd seen him, I would have killed him."
+On his relationship with Spengler, Donner remarked, "At one time if I'd seen him, I would have killed him."